-The Bonds are general obligation bonds to be issued under the provisions of the Constitution of the State of California (the "State Constitution"), the State of California Government Code (the "Government Code") and the State of California Education Code (the "Education Code"), a resolution adopted by the Board of Trustees on March , 2024 (the "District Resolution"), and a paying agent agreement dated as of April 1, 2024 (the "Paying Agent Agreement"), by and between the District and Zions Bancorporation, National Association, as paying agent (the "Paying Agent").
+The Bonds are general obligation bonds to be issued under the provisions of the Constitution of the State of California (the "State Constitution"), the State of California Government Code (the "Government Code") and the State of California Education Code (the "Education Code"), a resolution adopted by the Board of Trustees on August , 2024 (the "District Resolution"), and a Second Supplemental Paying Agent Agreement dated as of September 1, 2024, supplementing the Paying Agent Agreement dated as of April 1, 2021 and the First Supplemental Paying Agent Agreement dated as of April 1, 2022 (altogether, the "Paying Agent Agreement"), by and between the District and Zions Bancorporation, National Association, as paying agent (the "Paying Agent").
+The Bonds represent the third series of bonds issued pursuant to an authorization approved by voters of the District on November 3, 2020 (the "2020 Authorization").
 See "The Bonds - Authority for Issuance" for additional information.